Porcini & Chestnut Sauce with Creamy Polenta

 Heat the EVO in a large pan set over medium heat.
 Add the fresh mushrooms and sauté for 3-4 minutes.
 Add the garlic and a little salt and pepper and cook for a minute more, stirring continuously.
 Add the red wine to deglaze the pan and simmer for 2-3 minutes to reduce by half.
 Add the chestnuts, stock, porcini and soaking liquid; bring to a simmer and cook for about 10 minutes or until sauce is reduced and syrupy.
 Add the balsamic and parsley and adjust seasoning with salt and pepper to taste.

 To make the polenta, bring 4 cups water to the boil in a large heavy-based pot.
 Add a teaspoon of salt.
 Rain in the polenta while whisking continuously to avoid lumps forming.
 Cook over medium heat, stirring regularly for 5 minutes.
 Stir in the mascarpone and Parmigiano and adjust seasoning with salt and pepper, to taste.

 Serve the polenta topped with the mushroom sauce and garnished with the remaining parsley.
-Finish with some truffle spray, if desired and serve with a glass of Rocca Giovanni Nebbiolo d’Alba.
+Finish with some truffle spray or oil, if desired and serve with a glass of Rocca Giovanni Nebbiolo d’Alba.